August 1st - Sonoma Valley, California

 Another fun-filled day with the girls.
 We drove over to Kristi's little house which is conveniently located just a few blocks away from Kari and Toby's and will

-outside temperature was around 95 which doesn't inspire one to do much physical activity.
-We did run one errand, well actually two - we found a shower
+temperature was around 95 which doesn't inspire one to do much physical activity.
+We did run one errand, well actually two - we found a shower squeegee at

-squeegee at Bed Bath and Beyond which Frank and I have literally searched the country for.
+Bed Bath and Beyond which Frank and I have literally searched the country for.
 Who knew it would be so hard the perfect shower squeegee.
+Errand number

 Near Mishap Alert -